openshift/request-header-saml-service-provider/README.md

 Logging into Openshift with the SAML provider will have a 403 Forbidden Error.
 On the saml-auth pod (only the debug version) running on Openshift, you will see this line in `/var/log/httpd/mellon_diagnostics`
 `am_check_permissions processing condition 0 of 1: varname="user" flags=[REG] str=".+" directive="MellonCond user .+ [REG]" failed (no OR condition) returning HTTP_FORBIDDEN`
 This error is an indication that your SAML mappings coming from your IdP are not mapping correctly.
-The SAML property needs to be mapped as "user", whereas some identity providers, like keycloak, send this property as "username".
+The SAML property needs to be mapped as "user".
 See [testing_with_keycloak.md](keycloak/testing_with_keycloak.md#mapping-the-data-from-keycloak-to-mod_auth_mellon)

 ## Reducing Debug Footprint
 While debuging it is helpful if you reduce the places you need to look for logs.
 It is then suggested that you: